firesim/firesim/docs/Golden-Gate/Bridges.rst

 your endpoint's target IO based on ChannelAnnotations, and wraps them up into new Decoupled interfaces that match your Host Interface definition.
-Finally, once Golden Gate is done performing compiler transformations, it iterates through each Endpoint annotation, generates your Widget, passing it the serialized constructor argument, and connects it to the tokenized interface presented by the now host-decoupled target.
+Finally, once Golden Gate is done performing compiler transformations, it iterates through each Bridge annotation, generates your Module, passing it the serialized constructor argument, and connects it to the tokenized interface presented by the now host-decoupled target.

 Host-Land Implementation
 ------------------------

-Endpoint Implementations have two components.
+Bridge implementations have two components.
 #.
-A FPGA-hosted Widget
+A FPGA-hosted BridgeModule.
 #.
-A CPU-hosted Endpoint Driver.
+A CPU-hosted BridgeDriver.

 both a driver and a widget.
-In FASED memory timing models, the Endpoint Driver configures timing parameters at the start of simulation, and periodically reads instrumentation during execution.
+In FASED memory timing models, the Bridge Driver configures timing parameters at the start of simulation, and periodically reads instrumentation during execution.
 In the Block Device model, a Driver periodically polls hardware queues checking for new functional requests to be served.
-In the NICEndpoint, the endpoint Driver moves tokens in bulk between the Widget and a software switch model.
+In the NICBridge, the endpoint Driver moves tokens in bulk between the BridgeModule and a software switch model.

 Golden Gate provides two transport types to implement these features.

 #.
 MMIO: On the hardware-side this is implemented over a 32-bit AXI4-lite bus.
-Reads and writes to this bus are made by Endpoint Drivers
+Reads and writes to this bus are made by Bridge Drivers
-   using simif_t::read() and simif_t::write(); EndpointWidgets register memory mapped registers using methods defined in Widget, addresses for these registers are passed to the drivers in a generated C++ header.
+   using simif_t::read() and simif_t::write(); BridgeModules register memory mapped registers using methods defined in Widget, addresses for these registers are passed to the drivers in a generated C++ header.

 #.
 DMA: On the hardware-side this is implemented with a wide (512-bit) AXI4 bus, that is mastered by the CPU.
-Endpoint Drivers initiate
+Bridge Drivers initiate
    bulk transactions by passing buffers to simif_t::push() and simif_t::pull() (DMA from the FPGA).
 Typically is used to stream tokens directly into and out of large FIFOs provided in the widget.